Sinbadsoft/Chirper/Roadmap.md

 * Roadmap
-- chirp "it&#39;s me bart" should show as "it's me bart"
 - do infinite scrolling on chirps (I think it's trying to retrieve and show all at once, just get a bunch at a time)
 - when looking at the user's profile:
 -- show pie chart of % of followers who are {Male, Female, Unspecified}